logaretm/villus/docs/content/guide/queries.md

 import { computed, ref } from 'vue';
 import { useQuery } from 'villus';

-const id = ref(1);
+// computed id that will be used to compute the query const id = ref(1);

+// Create a computed query
 const FetchTodo = computed(() => {
   return `query FetchTodo {
       todo (id: ${id.value}) {